Backup Hyper-V Host | What Does It Mean & Is It Necessary?

 What does Hyper-V host backup mean

-Hyper-V is Microsoft's free, enterprise-class, Type 1 hypervisor, that runs directly on the physical hardware to create and manage virtual machines without the underlying operating system.
-The virtual machine created is called a guest machine, and the physical hardware that provides the resources is called the host machine.
+Hyper-V is Microsoft's free, enterprise-class, and Type 1 hypervisor that runs directly on physical hardware and creates and manages virtual machines without an underlying operating system.
+The physical hardware is called the host.

 Hyper-V host settings